 QuillBot’s Word Counter has a clean, intuitive, and clutter-free interface.
 You won’t be bothered by pop-ups or noisy ads, and it’s still free.

 You might come to QuillBot for the free online word counter, but once you’re here, we bet you’ll stay because of all of the other productivity-enhancing features that our platform offers.

 The QuillBot platform has a whole assortment of writing and research tools available for free, like...

 A state-of-the-art Paraphraser to help you easily articulate your thoughts

 A Grammar Checker that is robust enough to catch errors in grammar, spelling, punctuation, word use, formatting, and mistakes related to English fluency

 An instant text Summarizer to help you quickly review papers or articles, compare and contrast possible sources, and check your reading comprehension

-Plus the Co-Writer word processing software, which lets you complete your entire writing workflow without ever opening another app—research, compose, refine, edit, cite, and check for writing mistakes all in one place
+An AI-powered QuillBot Flow that lets you complete your entire writing workflow without ever opening another app—research, compose, refine, edit, cite, and check for writing mistakes all in one place